 British Thoracic Society Guideline for the initial outpatient management of pulmonary embolism (PE); British Thoracic Society (June 2018)

-2014 ESC Guidelines on the diagnosis and management of acute pulmonary embolism; European Heart Journal, doi:10.1093/eurheartj/ehu283
+2014 ESC Guidelines on the diagnosis and management of acute pulmonary embolism; European Heart Journal

 Rivaroxaban for treating pulmonary embolism and preventing recurrent venous thromboembolism; NICE Technology Appraisal Guidance, June 2013

-Pulmonary Embolism; NICE CKS, January 2015 (UK access only)
+Pulmonary embolism; NICE CKS, January 2019 (UK access only)